planetscale/docs/content/dbaas/sla.md

 ## Credit Request and Payment Procedures

-To receive a Service Credit, you will need to submit a claim by opening a case in the [PlanetScale Support Center](https://support.planetscale.com).
+To receive a Service Credit, you will need to submit a claim by opening a case with PlanetScale Support (https://planetscale.com/support).
 To be eligible, the credit request must be received by us by within 30 days after which the incident occurred and must include:

 i. the words "SLA Credit Request" in the subject line;